 However, as you live, grow and experience new things, the box that is your life grows.
 Now, although the grief has stayed the same size, your box is much bigger, as you have built a life around your grief.
 Now occasionally, your grief will still hit an edge – maybe you’ve heard a song that reminds you of the person you’ve lost, thought of a particular memory, or it could just come out of nowhere.
 But comparatively, your grief will take up a much smaller part of your life, connecting with those painful edges of the box much less often.

-Working with a bereavement coach also helps you to feel more supported.
+Working with a widow coach also helps you to feel more supported.

-Having the ongoing support of a bereavement coach will help you to feel like you’re not quite so on your own in what you’re going through.
+Having the ongoing support of a widow coach will help you to feel like you’re not quite so on your own in what you’re going through.

 Once you’ve started to realise this for yourself, the momentum you’ve built will start to carry you forward.
 You’ll know that you’re heading in the right direction and will feel fully equipped and empowered to deal with whatever comes your way.

-If you’ve lost someone and are struggling with any of the things mentioned in this article, you could benefit from working with a bereavement coach like me.
+If you’ve lost someone and are struggling with any of the things mentioned in this article, you could benefit from working with a widow coach like me.

 I’ve been where you are now, and I promise, there is a life beyond the unimaginable pain you’re feeling.

-Work with a bereavement coach and fall in love with life again.
+Work with a widow coach and fall in love with life again.